 Locking method: Combination

-What secures it best: Helmet/accessories; light wheel deterrence
+What secures it best: Short-stop deterrence for frame, wheel or accessories

 Pros